NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-About-Hierarchical-Data-Format-HDF5.md

 ##HDF5 is a Self Describing Format

 HDF5 format is self describing.
 This means that each file, group and dataset can have associated metadata that describes exactly what the data are.
-Following the example above, we can embed information about each site to the file such as
+Following the example above, we can embed information about each site to the file, such as:

 * The full name and X,Y location of the site
 * Description of the site
-* Another other documentation of interest.
+* Any documentation of interest

-Similarly, we might add information describing the sensor used to collect the temperature data.
-We can attach information about both how the averaging was performed to each dataset within the site group and to describe the time period for which data are available.
+Similarly, we might add information about how the data in the dataset were collected, such as descriptions of the sensor used to collect the temperature data.
+We can also attach information, to each dataset within the site group, about how the averaging was performed and over what time period data are available.

-One key benefit of metadata attached to each file, group and dataset, is that it facilitates automation without needing an additional metadata document.
-Using a programming language, like `R` or `Python`, we can grab information from the metadata that we might need to process the data.
+One key benefit of having metadata that are attached to each file, group and dataset, is that this facilitates automation without the need for a separate (and additional) metadata document.
+Using a programming language, like `R` or `Python`, we can grab information from the metadata that are already associated with the dataset, and which we might need to process the dataset.

 <figure>
     <a href="{{ site.baseurl }}/images/HDf5/hdf5_structure4.jpg"><img src="{{ site.baseurl }}/images/HDf5/hdf5_structure2.jpg"></a>